FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*
 1) The system welcomes you and asks you where you want to go.
 2) You then tell it "I want to go to Ilan's lab".
 It will look through the database of directions it has to find the one that matches yours
-3) For the purposes of this demo, I will use my fridge and the instructions will come as I type it into the webpage
+3) For the purposes of this demo, I will use my fridge and the instructions will appear once you say "done" and press one of the buttons on the Pi
 4) It first says "Walk straight and turn left".
 Then the person tells the pi "Done"
 5) Once it hears "done", it gives the next step of "Walk 2 steps forward and then turn left"
 6) If a person is approaching a wall, it will warn them and say "You are too close to an object"